ckarcz/GraphicsEngine/README.md

 # GraphicsEngine
 A windows console 3D graphics engine written in C#.

+⚠️ This is a very rudimentary learning project!
+See inspirations below on much better implementations.

 This is a learning project regarding creating the foundations of a 3D graphics engine.

 **Much inspiration was taken from these guys:**